Build Multi-Agent Systems That Don't Wake You Up

 • Built-in distributed tracing for every message

-• FIPA standard protocols out of the box
+• Standard agent messaging protocols out of the box

 • Graceful degradation during network partitions